wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "All knowledge reduces to probability, and all probability reduces to nothing" - David Hume

 David Hume was a Scottish philosopher best known for his system of empiricism and skepticism.
-Similar to the other British empiricists, he distrusted reason as the sole means of arriving at knowledge.
+Like the other British empiricists, he distrusted reason as the sole means of arriving at knowledge.
 He believed that emotions often trump reason, and that the entire premise of inductive reasoning is flawed.
 Outside of philosophy, Hume was a prominent essayist and wrote a massive six-volume "The History of England".
 Let's look at some of his most influential ideas.

 * **Causality is Indeterminable** - According to Hume, we process the world through our senses.
-Yet the knowledge we can extract from our observations is extremely limited; for what we observe is nothing more than a <u>constant conjunction</u> of events; A -> B -> C.  In other words, Hume believed that causality is impossible to determine; correlation is the best we can do.
+Yet the knowledge we can extract from our observations is extremely limited; for what we observe is nothing more than a <u>constant conjunction</u> of events; A -> B -> C.  In other words, the underlying causality of the physical world is inaccessible to us and thus impossible to determine; correlation is the best we can do.
 For example, after observing enough triangles, we establish as fact that the sum of its interior angles is always 180 degrees.
 But this is not true in hyperbolic geometry, nor spherical geometry.
 A similar example can be made for Newtonian mechanics near the speed of light.
 Ultimately, we can't know if A -->B is an universal truth.
 The best we can do is build <u>model</u> to make sense of the world.
 There might be more refined models we haven't uncovered yet.
 * **Passion Over Reason** - Hume did not believe reason governed human behavior.
-Instead, we often decide based on emotions first, then use reason to justify afterwards.
+Instead, people often decide based on emotions first, then use reason to justify afterwards.
 Hume argued that reason is utterly ineffectual at producing or preventing actions and thereby cannot have any effect on morality.
 For example, if someone desires to be healthy, reason can help them find the best diet/exercise, or help them come up with arguments for why it is good to be healthy, but Hume thinks reason alone cannot generate that initial desire.
 * **Is-Ought Problem** - Hume was the first to clearly expound on the "is-ought problem".
 In essence, Hume believed we can't make any ethical judgements based on physical observations.
 In other words, one cannot make a value judgement based on the way things are. (e.g. "Animals evolved to be self-interested, compete, and kill each other for survival.
 Therefore, it is natural and morally acceptable for humans to do the same.", "slavery has been practiced throughout history in many different cultures, therefore it is acceptable.")
   * Positive Statement ("is") - <u>The way things are</u>.
 Facts about the world based on reason and empirical observation.
   * Normative Statement ("ought") - <u>The way things should be</u>.
 A statement of value based on our ethics and aesthetics.